 In 2015 I was approached to do more radio work which I was thrilled about.
 I spent just over a year covering on local BBC Radio and had my own show on a local radio station too.
 Typical of me, I took on too much with the excitement of it all and the radio career had to come to an end.

 Over the years I have worked with many charities including SANDS the Stillbirth Charity which is a charity that has a personal connection, The Princes Trust when I was a mentor, Birmingham Children's Hospital (seen in the picture abseiling) and my team and I helped raise thousands of pounds through our events for a range of independent charities.
 When I won the Weakest Link I secured just over £11 000 for my chosen charity which was a very special moment in memory of a very special baby girl who would have been 12 this year.

-Having struggled most of my life with low self-esteem and confidence issues I was determined not to be beaten by them.
+One of the dawning realisations was that I realised that I'd struggled most of my life with low self-esteem and confidence issues.
+I was however determined not to be beaten by them.
 My lack of self-confidence and self-esteem are worse around certain people and in certain environments than others but I've accepted them and nowadays work with my vulnerabilities rather than against them.

 There are certain things that I do that keep me buoyant so I do as many of those as I can.
 Life isn't a game of perfect but with consistency and awareness you can be the confident person you wish to be.

 I was born in a place in the middle of the UK called Coventry.
 It has a cathedral that was bombed in the war and the phrase "being sent to Coventry" is a well known saying in the UK for someone who you'd like to send away!

 My dad worked in the Motor Industry and my mum is the longest serving employee in a supermarket chain :)

 They both taught me a good work ethic that has served me well.